Meet our team of Chartered Physiotherapists

 Ged McCluskey

-In his spare time he enjoys playing golf, tending to the garden and getting in his 10,000 steps a day walking Alfie, the family dog.
+Outside the clinic, Ged enjoys playing golf, looking after the garden, and keeping active by achieving his daily 10,000 steps while walking Alfie, the family dog.

 Part Time Chartered Physiotherapist